Joey Camen: Biography

-Camen got his first break at 20 performing his standup comedy routines on national TV shows Don Kirshner’s Rock Concert and later on Dinah, the daytime talk show starring Dinah Shore.
+Camen got his first break at 20 performing his standup comedy routines on national TV shows Don Kirshner's Rock Concert and later on Dinah, the daytime talk show starring Dinah Shore.
 He was also the opening act for such performers as Oingo Boingo, The Pointer Sisters, Richard Pryor, Marvin Gaye and others.
 In addition to being a regular performer at the Comedy Store for more than 25 years, Camen has headlined at comedy venues in Las Vegas and comedy clubs and colleges across the United States.

 As a voice-over actor, Camen has worked on multiple projects over the years, including video games Devil May Cry 5, Skylanders: Giants, Transformers: Dark of the Moon and Mafia II; the online series Sam & Max, where he voiced two seasons as Bosco and the entire Jimmy 2 Teeth family.

-He has voiced multiple characters on animated family films such as The Queen's Corgi, The Son of Bigfoot, Thunder and the House of Magic and Space Jam as Bang the Monstar.
-Joey has also voiced spots for various TV and radio commercials and was the voice of Natural Smurf in the Hanna-Barbera TV series, The Smurfs.
+He has voiced multiple characters on animated family films such as The Queen's Corgi, The Son of Bigfoot, Thunder and the House of Magic, and Space Jam.
+Camen has also voiced spots for various TV and radio commercials and was the voice of Natural Smurf in the Hanna-Barbera TV series, The Smurfs.
 In addition, Camen is the designated voice of McGruff the Crime Dog for a series of videos shown in public schools throughout the United States and PSA commercials.

-As an actor, Camen’s first job was as a sketch player on the short-lived NBC variety series, The Richard Pryor Show, where he performed sketches alongside Richard Pryor and other cast members.
-Then as a pledge in Floyd Mutrux’s The Hollywood Knights, and next co-starring in the PBS television series, The Righteous Apples, for 2 seasons as Samuel 'DC' Rosencrantz.
-This led to working with Ralph Bakshi on the films, American Pop and Cool World, as well as guest roles in sitcoms and other feature films.
+As an actor, Camen's first job was as a sketch player on the short-lived NBC variety series, The Richard Pryor Show, where he performed sketches alongside Richard Pryor and other cast members.
+Then as a pledge in Floyd Mutrux's The Hollywood Knights, and next co-starring in the PBS television series, The Righteous Apples, for 2 seasons as Samuel 'DC' Rosencrantz.
+This led to working with Ralph Bakshi on the films American Pop and Cool World, as well as guest roles in sitcoms and other feature films.

-In 1994 Joey wrote and performed a serio-comic one-person, two-act play, In the Hood with Mrs. Aronovitz.
-The premise was simple: An ungrateful son tricks his elderly mother out of the deed to her apartment building in order to tear it down and put up a parking lot.
+In 1994, Camen wrote and performed a serio-comic one-person, two-act play, In the Hood with Mrs. Aronovitz, portraying nine characters.
+In the play, an ungrateful son tricks his elderly mother out of the deed to her apartment building to tear it down and put up a parking lot.
 Mrs. Aronovitz and her tenants rally together to get the building back.
-Camen portrayed 9 diverse characters.
 The play had a successful run in theatres in Los Angeles and New York City.

 Camen's filmmaking credits include the Houston International Film Festival Bronze Award-Winning comedy short Bernie - A Love Story about a man and his mattress, in which he worn multiple hats as writer-director-producer and actor.
-Joey has also directed various YouTube videos for his comedy channel CamenTV.
+Camen has also directed various YouTube videos for his comedy channel CamenTV.

+Joey Camen was criticized by video game fans who viewed his YouTube channel Camen TV in where he played various stereotypes.
+The videos, posted between 2015 and 2017, were taken down by Camen in 2019.